 The Most Holy Trinity Parish is based in the west African nation of Benin.
 Like so many other rural parishes in Africa, it serves several distant villages.
 Its members must travel great lengths in order to participate in the Mass and receive the Eucharist.

 The parish’s largest outstation is the village of Damouti, which has only a mud hut that functions as a chapel.
 The priests come here to celebrate the Mass, and the community enthusiastically participates in the May devotions, the Holy Rosary, and catechetical sessions.

 But Damouti’s small hut cannot accommodate the growing parish.
 More than half of the congregation stands outside during Mass, exposed to burning heat and torrential rain.
 Needless to say, it is difficult to follow the liturgy under these conditions.

-Meanwhile, the number of Catholic faithful continues to grow.
-Every year there are numerous baptisms.
-While 60% of the people within the parish still follow traditional African religions, many of them are very open to the Good News of Christ.
+Still, every year, there are more baptisms.
+60 percent of the parish still follow African religious traditions, but they are open to the Good News of Christ.

 Aid to the Church in Need commits to invest your funds where they will have the greatest impact for the Church that we serve.
 Funds donated to Aid to the Church in Need’s projects will be used towards the greatest need in our programs to help keep the Faith alive.